ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 - Player movement
 - Flow state code
 - Sprite for character
-- Revision of Enemies and Boss Designs and Sprite
+- Revision of Enemies and Boss Designs
 - Sprites of character, enemies, and boss
 - Final version of background
 - Implement Sound